gouterz/react-famewall/README.md

 > React component for Famewall Embeds

-Highlight and display social media mentions as beautiful testimonials [Sign up here](https://famewall.io).
+Highlight and display social media mentions as beautiful testimonials.
+Enjoy the fame you receive from customers by [signing up here](https://famewall.io).

 ## Install